Charles J. Sciarra

 However, the true backbone of the office is our hot beverage machine (pictured to the right).
 Time and again, we have received glowing reviews from all of our clients and especially our Police Officer and Fire Fighter clients who partake in its piping hot, freshly brewed (and free) cups of coffee, cappuccino, café mocha, French vanilla and hot chocolate.
 There is a good reason why the coffee machine has been voted the firm’s employee of the month every consecutive month since it joined the firm in August 2005 (When the big flood finally comes, if there is room in the life boat for either Rose or the machine, Rose will need to quickly learn to swim).

 He clerked for Alan Serrins, former General Counsel to the Commission on Human Rights in New York City, where he developed a background in employment litigation.
 Upon graduation from law school he joined the Hudson County Prosecutor’s office prosecuting criminal matters on behalf of the State.
-He later joined one of the State’s premier employee-side labor firms, Loccke and Corriea in Hackensack, before opening his own practice in November, 1999.
+He later joined one of the State’s premier employee-side labor firms before opening his own practice in November, 1999.

 He is married to the beautiful and talented world class marathon-runner Jennifer Sciarra and they have three extremely well-behaved and beautiful children.
 They reside in an undisclosed location in Northern New Jersey.
 When he is not engaged in family or legal matters, he can usually be found hunting down rare Springsteen bootlegs.Powered by Hackadelic Sliding Notes 1.6.5